JacquesCarette/Drasil/code/Drasil.md

   scaling and shifting.
 This is the internal representation, which of course is only useful for printing.
 The combinators, one level up, for creating them, is more semantic.

+- **Spec**: Should really be called 'Sentence'.
+A 'language of sentences', mostly to accomodate symbols, concatenation, units, etc. And some helper functions as well.